 4) Should I take consent before collecting and processing my users’ data?

-No, as a reversal, CCPA does not require you to obtain consent before collecting and processing your users’ data.
+No, as a reversal, California data privacy law 2020 does not require you to obtain consent before collecting and processing your users’ data.